acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/tabs.md

 <api name="close">
 @event

-This event is emitted when a tab is closed.
-When a window is closed this event will be emitted for each of the open tabs in that window.
+This event is emitted when the tab is closed.
+It's also emitted when the tab's window is closed.

 @argument {Tab}
-Listeners are passed the tab object that has closed.
+Listeners are passed the tab object.
 </api>

 <api name="ready">